-- And, if your physician is prescribing two medications, will it be difficult to determine which medication is effective?
+- And if your physician is prescribing two medications, will it be difficult to determine which medication is effective?

 From a Christian perspective, the choice to take medication is a wisdom issue.
 It is rarely a matter of right or wrong.
-Instead, the question to ask is, “What is best and wise?”
+Instead, the question to ask is “What is best and wise?”
 Wise people seek counsel (your physicians should be part of the group that counsels you).
 Wise people approach decisions prayerfully.
 They don’t put their hope in people or medicine but in the Lord.
-They recognize that medication is a blessing, when it helps, but recognize its limits.
+They recognize that medication is a blessing, when it helps, but they also recognize its limits.

 Before you were depressed, you could not imagine dreaming of suicide.
-But when depression descends, you notice a passing thought about death, then another, and another until death acts like a stalker.
+But when depression descends, you notice a passing thought about death, then another, and another, until death acts like a stalker.

 Remember, depression doesn’t tell the whole truth.
 It says you are all alone, no one loves you, God doesn’t care, you will never feel any different, and you cannot go on another day.
 Even your spouse and children don’t seem like a reason to stay alive when depression is at its worst.
 Your mind tells you, “Everyone will be better off without me.”
 But this is a lie—they will not be better off without you.

 Because you aren’t working with all the facts, keep it simple.
 Death is not your call to make.
 God is the giver and taker of life.
 As long as he gives you life, he has purposes for you.
 One purpose that is always right in front of you is to love another person.
 Begin with that purpose and then get help from a friend or a pastor.
 Depression says you are alone and you should act that way.
 But that is not true.
-God is with you and he calls you to reach out to someone who will listen, care, and pray for you.
+God is with you and calls you to reach out to someone who will listen, care, and pray for you.

 Will your depression go away?
 Perhaps.
 If you follow these suggestions, your depression will, at least, be changed.
 But to guarantee that you will be depression-free is like guaranteeing that you will never have suffering in your life.
 The cross of Christ is a sign to us that we will share in the sufferings of Jesus rather than be free of all hardships.

 Your hope rests on something much deeper than the alleviation of pain.
 Depression can’t rob you of hope because your hope is in a person, and that person, Jesus, is alive and with you.
-The apostle Paul put his suffering on a scale and found that it was out-weighed by all the benefits he had in Christ.
+The apostle Paul put his suffering on a scale and found that it was outweighed by all the benefits he had in Christ.
 Of course, that kind of hope and vision doesn’t come overnight, but it does come.
 Set your sights high.
 You can set a course where you say “Amen” with Paul.

 Therefore we do not lose heart.
 Though outwardly we are wasting away, yet inwardly we are being renewed day by day.
 For our light and momentary troubles are achieving for us an eternal glory that far outweighs them all.
 So we fix our eyes not on what is seen, but on what is unseen.
 For what is seen is temporary, but what is unseen is eternal.
-(2 Corinthians 4:16–18)
+(2 Cor 4:16–18)